 U.S. acquires Alaska from Russia for $7.2 million.

 Edward Sherriff Curtis is born on February 19th in Whitewater, Wisconsin.
-He is the second son born to Johnson Asahel Curtis, an itinerant preacher, and Elizabeth Sherriff Loxley.
+He is the second son born to Johnson Asahel Curtis, an itinerant preacher, and Ellen Sherriff Loxley.

 The Curtis family moves to Cordova, Minnesota.

 After gold is discovered in South Dakota’s Black Hills, U.S. troops ignore a treaty with the Sioux and Cheyenne Nations and invade their territories.

 Curtis' brother Asahel is born in La Seuer County, Minnesota.

 Curtis works briefly as an apprentice photographer in St. Paul, Minnesota.

 British Columbia bans the potlatch, a centuries-old ceremony where families gather, names and gifts are given, births are announced, marriages are conducted, and people mourn the loss of a loved one.
 The bans stays in effect until 1951.